What was Science Fiction called in the early part of the 20th Century?

 Science and Fiction

 In writing my thesis, I was struggling with what to call this proto-science fiction genre and had considered calling the stories I discover ‘fiction with science.’
-After researching what it was called in the early 1900s I can now call it ‘science in fiction’ for the period 1901-1920, unless I find that ‘science fiction’ had begun to be used earlier than 1920 to describe this genre.
+After researching what it was called in the early 1900s I can now call it ‘science in fiction’ for the period 1901-1920.
+Still, William Wilson’s description is more apt, and I’ve heard other science fiction scholars refer to older fiction like these as science fiction, so, perhaps I should continue calling it early science fiction.